 On April 13, 1930 the Star-Telegram printed a two-page spread on the opening of the “palace of enchantment.”

 The Fort Worth Press wrote: “The foyer, as well as the interior of the auditorium and mezzanine floor, is a blend of Georgian and modernistic design.
 Although elaborate enough to give the theater an appearance of richness, it avoids being gaudy.
 The mezzanine floor is reached by a broad flight of marble stairs.
-On the mezzanine are the lounges furnished with modernizing appointments more extreme than elsewhere to the theater.
+On the mezzanine are the lounges furnished with modernizing appointments more extreme than elsewhere in the theater.
 The women’s lounge is of especial beauty, with elaborate furniture and lighting effects.

 “The Hollywood will seat nearly 1,800 persons.”